Deer vehicle collision project

 Deer management incentive scheme

 We are supporting a deer management incentive scheme running in the Cairngorms National Park.
-This scheme is administered by the National Park authority.
+This scheme is administered by the National Park authority and aims to harvest an additional 1400 hinds for the 2025/’26 season.
+If achieved, this may negate the need for regulatory action.

 Regulatory action

-At West Grampian DMG, a deer census is due Spring 2026.
-Cairngorms National Park Authority (CNPA) will lead this project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.
-The CNPA incentive scheme aims to harvest an additional 1400 hinds for the 2025/’26 season.
+At West Grampian DMG, a deer census has been completed; Cairngorms National Park Authority (CNPA) led the project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.

 Area 5 - North and West Lochaber